rangle/radius-workspace/README.md

 Use npm to install and manage Radius.

-If you have a previous version of Radius installed globaly, run
+If you have a previous version of Radius installed globally, run

     `npm rm --global @rangle/radius`